Chamartin3/usethefmotions.nvim/README.md

   (`j`, `k`, `{`, `}`, `%`, counts, ...).
 - Detects repeated `<Left>`/`<Right>` presses and reminds you about horizontal motions (`h`, `l`, `w`, `b`, `e`, `ge`, `^`, `$`, `A`, ...).
-- Cooldown between notifications so you don't get spammed.
+- Cooldown between notifications so it doesn't turn into a nag-fest.
-- Toggle on/off at runtime.
+- Toggle on/off at runtime when you really, really just want to hold an arrow key in peace.
 - Fully configurable: messages, titles, repetition thresholds, cooldown, keymaps, etc.